thesadru/genshin.py/docs/authentication.md

     - The page should display an error containing a link
     - Copy the entire link
 - IOS
-    - Open Paimon menu
+    - Open the Paimon menu
     - Click Feedback
     - Wait for it to load, and a feedback page should open
     - Press In-game issue
     - Press Co-Op Mode
-    - There is a link on the bottom of the reply.
+    - There is a link at the bottom of the reply.
 Click the link.
     - A browser should open up
     - Copy the link
 - PS